vuejs/test-utils-docs/src/guide/write-easy-test.md

 ## Build smaller components

-If a component does less, then it will be easier to test.
+A general rule of thumb is that if a component does less, then it will be easier to test.

+That being said

 ### Extract API calls